thin-edge/thin-edge.io/docs/src/references/data-model.md

   // example for an alarm
-  "text": "Temperature is very high",  // 'text' message of that alarm "time": "2021-01-01T05:30:45+00:00", // optional 'timestamp' of that alarm "someOtherCustomFragment": {         // optional 'custom fragments'
+  "text": "Temperature is very high",  // 'text' message of that alarm "time": "2021-01-01T05:30:45+00:00", // optional 'timestamp' of that alarm "severity": "major",                 // optional 'severity' of the alarm "someOtherCustomFragment": {         // optional 'custom fragments'
     "nested": {
       "value": "extra info"